Continuous Delivery vs. Continuous Integration: What's the Difference?

 The second definition of continuous integration refers to the holistic practice of frequently integrating changes to the code base.
 In this expanded definition, continuous integration refers to the automated building and testing done by the CI system, as well as other activities such as manual testing and code review.

 Regardless of which definition of continuous integration you're using, the core principles remain the same: maintaining an up-to-date code repository, automating software builds and testing, providing rapid feedback, and making it easier to see the results of those builds and get the latest deliverables.

 What is Continuous Delivery?

 Some teams use the term "continuous delivery" interchangeably with the similar DevOps term "continuous deployment."
 Both terms are often abbreviated as "CD".
 The difference between the two terms is subtle but important.
 Continuous delivery means that the updated code base is available to move onto the next development stage, whether that be testing, review, or production.
-Continuous deployment, on the other hand, is the natural progression of continuous delivery: All software changes that pass automated building and testing process are automatically deployed to production.
+Continuous deployment, on the other hand, is the natural progression of continuous delivery: All software changes that pass the automated building and testing processes are automatically deployed to production.

 Like continuous integration, the core principles of continuous delivery are to reduce risk and lower the cost of development by automating the code review process.
 In addition, continuous delivery seeks to ensure that developers have implemented all architecturally significant requirements in the software.

 At Weaveworks, we bring CI and CD together with the Deploy feature of Weave Cloud.
 Deploy automates the deployment of services to your cluster.
 It observes when new containers show up in the registry, deploys them and then clones the version-controlled manifest.
 It then modifies it, and pushes it back to git so that your cluster configuration is always up to date.